leo-arch/clifm/README.md

 ### Arch Linux

-* You'll find the corresponding packages on the AUR: the [stable](https://aur.archlinux.org/packages/clifm) and the [development](https://aur.archlinux.org/packages/clifm-git) version.
+* Just install the git, development version from the [AUR](https://aur.archlinux.org/packages/clifm-git).

 * A binary package is now available on the `chaotic-aur` repository.
 Follow the official [installation instructions](https://aur.chaotic.cx/).